ERC-7858: Expirable NFTs and SBTs

 Motivation

 Before this EIP, NFTs and SBTs implemented expiration mechanisms via custom mappings.
-However, this approach presents challenges, such as inconsistent integration with other smart contracts, the custom ERC-721 implementations might misbehave when used in NFT marketplaces.
+However, this approach presents challenges, such as: inconsistent integration with other smart contracts, and the custom ERC-721 implementations might misbehave when used in NFT marketplaces.
 This EIP addresses these issues by providing a built-in expiration mechanism and interfaces that are compatible with existing infrastructure.
 It supports both per-token and epoch-based expiry, allowing developers to choose the appropriate expiry type for their use cases, including:

 • Access and Authentication